 2. Dance the Maypole (AKA.
 Midsommarstång)

 A pole decorated in leafy greens is usually installed before the festivities.
 This is for people to dance around.
 Unlike May Day, Sígrblót, Victoryblót or Beltane, the Midsommar maypole doesn't typically have ribbons or a ribbon dance - but variations can be found.
 If you don't have a leafy pole, you can always dance around a tree.

 If you have children, teach them a traditional Swedish song for the festivities.
 It is called 'Små Grodarna' (Little Frogs), and it is ridiculously fun!
 You can even turn it into a competition.
 The last person dancing can be crowned 'Midsommar Queen or King!'
 I have created a slight English variation for my upcoming children's book 'Midsommar Sól.'
 It is similar to the Swedish translation - but not exact.
 Download it as a free printable [HERE].
 You can also watch the upbeat performance of this Swedish group on YouTube by clicking [HERE].

 The sun-wheel (or sun-cross) is a symbol that has been traced back to the Iron Age.
 These symbols are found engraved in caves and stone.
 They indicate sun-worship among ancient tribes.
 Show your kids some ancient pictures and see what chalk designs they create outside.

 How far can you tumble before falling or losing balance?
 6. Enjoy a Picnic in Nature

 It is a time to enjoy the longest day of the year!
 Spend all the time you can outside by taking your lunch out and into nature.
-Even better, follow up with a trip to your local hiking trail, beach or sprinkler park.
+Even better to follow up with a trip to your local hiking trail, beach, or sprinkler park.